cdown/chrisdown.name/_posts/2021-07-02-tmpfs-inode-corruption-introducing-inode64.md

 ---
 layout: post
-title: "tmpfs inode corruption and the birth of inode64"
+title: "tmpfs inode corruption: introducing inode64"
 ---

 A few months ago I got a report from a service owner that their service was